 Outstanding quality that keeps going.
 Broad for its kind, this shapely tree repeat-blooms and bears until hard freeze.
 First crops are of Bartlett size with superior quality, yellow skin, and a light pink blush.
 Smooth and aromatic, grit-free white flesh is excellent for fresh eating but also retains its flavor when canned.
 Subsequent fruit is set when other pollinators have finished blooming – a unique trait of its somewhat self-fertile nature.
 Originates from Illinois, introduced in 1953.
 Cold hardy.
-Ripens mid- to late-September through hard freeze.
+Harvest mid- to late-September through hard freeze.
 Partially self-pollinating.
 Best pollinators: Bartlett or Beurre Bosc.
 See more Recommended Pollinators below.